 - Go to Opt-ins.

-- Then click on the Add an opt-in button.
+- Then click on the Create an opt-in button.

 - Click the Language drop-down and select a language.
 The opt-in will only be available in campaigns with the same language.